You Earned a Ticket!

 Despite critics, tests are here to stay

 It is legal for parents to "opt out" of California's state-administered tests.
 Fortunately, very few do so.
 Access to some federal funding is contingent on the participation of at least 95% of students.
-The rationale for requiring this high participation rate is to avoid the temptation for schools or districts to “hide” students that might not score well.
+The rationale for requiring this high participation rate is to avoid the temptation for schools or districts to “hide” students who might not score well.

 Goodbye, High School Exit Exam (CAHSEE)